umbraco/UmbracoDocs/marketplace-and-integrations/integrations/README.md

 ### [ActiveCampaign With Umbraco Forms](activecampaign-with-umbraco-forms.md)

-A custom workflow allowing form form entries to be mapped to a ActiveCampaign contact, and stored within the CRM (Customer Relationship Management) platform.
+A custom workflow allowing form entries to be mapped to an ActiveCampaign contact, and is stored within the CRM (Customer Relationship Management) platform.

 ### [Dynamics](dynamics.md)